 In this scenario, if you were looking for short-term profits, great.
 If you are a long-term investor, however, a mispriced IPO may not be in your best interest.

 Like any other investment, before making a decision regarding an IPO, you should review your investment goals and conduct a thorough analysis of the company, along with its growth prospects.
 Beyond the general risks associated with an individual investment opportunity, there are distinctive risks associated with IPO investing—each IPO is unique, and it needs to be evaluated independently to determine its investment potential.

 IPOs and you

-For example, one of the primary difficulties that retail investors face when it comes to researching companies that have not yet become public is the extent to which there is access to information.
-Publicly traded companies in the U.S., for example, are required by the Securities and Exchange Commission to disseminate financial information quarterly.
+For example, one of the primary difficulties that some investors face when it comes to researching companies that have not yet become public is the extent to which there is access to information.
+Publicly traded companies in the US, for example, are required by the Securities and Exchange Commission to disseminate financial information quarterly.
 Private companies are not required to do the same.
-Consequently, for the individual investor who does not have access to this information, it can be hard to fully assess the company’s merits as a sound investment.
+Consequently, for those investors who do not have access to this information, it can be hard to fully assess the company's merits as a sound investment.
 A key source of information for an IPO is the prospectus.

-One way that you might be able to navigate the intricate IPO waters is to consider an actively-managed fund.
-Investing with a fund or manager can help you obtain the resources to do the necessary research for a thorough analysis.
-Large investors like Fidelity have the research capabilities and resources needed to invest in the pre-IPO stage, which most individual investors are not able to do.
+One way that you might be able to navigate the intricate IPO waters is to consider an actively managed fund.
+Most investment management companies have the research capabilities and resources needed to conduct this analysis, which many individual investors are not able to do.